-Goal: To provide communities with watershed science, regulatory and other tools necessary to conserve and restore local watershed health.
+To provide communities with watershed science, contract services, regulatory and other tools necessary to conserve and restore local watershed health.

-- Reforesting the stream banks – planting trees, vegetation and live stakes – to stabilize the soil and help filter pollutants to improve water quality and reduce flooding.
+- Reforest stream banks by planting trees and vegetation – to stabilize the soil, filter pollutants to improve water quality and reduce flooding.
 And increase adjacent property values!

-- Installing rain gardens.
-Rain gardens add beauty to the landscape and reduce flooding by allowing storm water to be absorbed by the plants and infiltrated into the ground.
+- Install rain gardens, adding beauty to the landscape and reducing flooding by allowing storm water to be absorbed by the plants and infiltrated into the ground.

 Fish Habitat Restoration Initiative - The Fish Habitat Restoration Initiative works in streams in Middle Tennessee to protect and improve drinking water and fish habitat.

-Protecting our Watershed Curriculum - Elementary school students learn about the biology, chemistry and habitat of the river system, identify and implement projects that improve the aquatic system.
-Watch a great video which showcases this award-winning program
+Protecting our Watershed Curriculum - Students experience the biology, chemistry and habitat of the river system, identify and implement projects that improve the aquatic system.
+Watch a great video which showcases this award-winning program.

 A Guide to Traveling Tennessee´s Watersheds

-This great brochure answers the following questions and includes terrific maps and resources:
+This great online brochure answers the following questions and includes terrific maps and resources:

-Tennessee Yardstick Workbook - The Tennessee Yardstick Workbook shows you how to create attractive and healthy yards by working with Tennessee’s environment rather than against it.
-The Tennessee Valley Authority, University of Tennessee Extensionand Tennessee Water Resources Research Center put this program together which promises these results: You don’t waste water, fertilizers or pesticides, and Tennessee’s lakes, streams, rivers and wildlife are protected for generations to come.
+Tennessee Yardstick Workbook - Shows you how to create attractive and healthy yards by working with Tennessee’s environment rather than against it.
+The results: you don’t waste water, fertilizers or pesticides, and our lakes, streams, rivers and wildlife are protected for generations to come.
 Created by TVA, UT Extension, and Tennessee Water Resources Research Center.